ketanchoyal/ketanchoyal.github.io/README.md

 # Ketan Choyal's Portfolio

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS, featuring an iOS-inspired design system and focusing on Fullstack development showcase, I use Flutter as front end and AWS with Typescript and Node.js as backend with framework like serverless.

 ## Tech Stack

-- **Framework**: Next.js 14
+- **Framework**: Next.js 15.2.2
 - **Package Manager**: npm
 - **Language**: TypeScript
 - **Styling**: Tailwind CSS